Worksheet: Evidence for Evolution

-- AThe temporary loss of some members of a species
+- AThe temporary loss of all members of a species

-- BThe permanent loss of some members of a species
+- BThe temporary loss of some members of a species

-- CThe temporary loss of all members of a species
+- CThe permanent loss of all members of a species

-- DThe permanent loss of all members of a species
+- DThe permanent loss of some members of a species

 - EThe gradual change in an organism over time